rachelGoldfeder/cfDNA/README.md

 # cfDNA

-I updated our pipeline for analyzing the cfDNA data – basically swapping out all of our old steps (trimgalore, bismark, various reference genomes, etc) for the new steps:
+This pipeline performs the following steps:

 ## For BS and OxBS separately:
 - Align reads with BWA-Meth to Grch38-Primary Assembly